-Great news everyone; crimped hair is BACK!
+Great news everyone; crimped hair is BACK and the Babyliss PRO Crimper has everyone talking!
 If you’ve never experienced the joy of crimping your hair, you are needlessly missing out, my friend.

 For me, 2017 is all about texture (I even said so on the radio!).
 For clothing velvet, lace, pleats and brocade fabric is in.
 For hair it’s volume, shapes, curls and crimps.

-I’ve been lucky enough to receive this BaByliss PRO crimping iron in exchange for an honest review.
+I’ve been lucky enough to receive this BaByliss PRO crimper in exchange for an honest review.
 I had a whole post planned about what hairstyles I can create with it (hint: lots), but my daughter wanted to be involved, so I’ve let her steal the limelight for this one.

 Keep your eyes peeled for my follow-up post where I’ll be showing you the easy and modern styles you can achieve with a crimping iron.